 Time management is an essential skill for all tertiary students.
 Managing your time will help you cope with the pressures of study.
-Self-help strategies and student support services on campus can be used to help you get organised and keep on top of your studies.
+Use self-help strategies and student support services on campus to help you get organised and keep on top of your studies.

 Time management – get organised

-Getting organised and keeping on top of study commitments is an ongoing activity or battle or chore for all tertiary students.
+Getting organised and keeping on top of study commitments is an ongoing activity, battle or chore for all tertiary students.

 Planning is essential to time management

 Planning is the key to getting organised and you should start right from the beginning of the semester, or today.
 The skills you gain from learning to manage your time will always be useful to you as a student, but can also help in other aspects of your day-to-day life.

 - Develop the habit of listing your tasks and putting them in order of priority, which means you attend to the urgent tasks first.
 You might use headings like ‘must do’ and ‘wish to do’, or number them in order.
 Tick them off when completed.

 - Make short-, medium- and long-term plans.
 For example, write study schedules for the day, the week, the term and the year.

 - Get yourself a yearly planner or a calendar.
 Keep it handy in your study area so that you can see it at a glance.
 Write important dates, your assignment deadlines and exam schedules into your planner.
 It is a good idea to write each task in a differently coloured pen.
 Estimate the time you will need to complete each task.
 Write a start date for each assignment into your planner.